beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 # Examples in Tornado

-1. Run a simple example within Tornado
+## 1. Run a simple example within Tornado: Vector Addition

 Here a full example with Tornado.
 This will compile the `vectorAddDouble` method to OpenCL and execute the resulting code